mist64/64er-magazin.de/howto/README.md

 ### What you Need

 * An A3 flatbed scanner that can do 2400 dpi.
 I use a "VIISAN VF3240".
-* A macOS computer (min 16 GB RAM) with the built-in Image Capture app.
+* A macOS computer (min 16 GB RAM, better 32 GB) with the built-in Image Capture app.
 (I tried both Windows and Linux, and both apps/drivers crash/fail when trying to scan A4 at 2400 dpi.)
 * A A3 sheet of **black** construction paper.
 * Another sheet of A3 construction paper (any color).